 - Parks – If you’re day tripping, a visit to one of Lake Travis’ many lakeside parks may be perfect for you.
 Lake Travis parks allow for a variety of activities such as picnicking, grilling, swimming, hiking, boat ramp access and more.

 - Boat Rentals – There are an abundance of watercraft rental options on Lake Travis.
 Houseboats, party barges, ski / wakeboard / wakesurf boats, pontoon boats, jet skis and wave runners, sailboats, kayaks and stand-up paddle boards, and flyboarding.

 - Marinas – There are 20+ marina’s on Lake Travis.
 These facilities include boat access, covered and uncovered on-water slips, drystack, yacht clubs, ships stores and fuel docks.

 - Boat Sales and Service – If your looking to become a watercraft owner, Lake Travis is home to some of the nations Top Boat Dealers.
 If your watercraft needs service or towing, local Lake Travis businesses have you covered there as well.

 Visit our Best Of pages for great suggestions for on-the-water fun.

 Not all of the fun on Lake Travis is on the water.
-Shopping, restaurants, vineyards, craft breweries, live music, golf and waterparks line the lake in abundance.
-Check our Best Of page for great ideas in Lake Entertainment.
+Shopping, restaurants, vineyards, craft breweries, spirit distilleries, live music, golf and waterparks line the lake in abundance.
+Check our Best Of pages for great ideas in Lake Entertainment.

 If you’d rather not go it alone, Lake Travis has award-winning tour operators.
 Boating, good eats, and aerial tours can show you the local’s favorites and spectacular views over Lake Travis.